WillyBarankin/dungeon_goofs/README.md

 - **In-game:**
   - `q` — Quit the game

+## Platform Compatibility

+Dungeon Goofs can be compiled and run on both **Windows** and **Linux** systems.
+On Windows, it uses PDCurses (included in the `lib/` directory).
+On Linux, it uses the ncurses library.
+Please see the Requirements and Building sections below for platform-specific instructions.

 ## Requirements
 - C++ compiler
 - PDCurses or ncurses library (for Windows, PDCurses is included in the `lib/` directory)